Sovrient

 01Obtain the attestation bundle by BUNDLE HASH

-02Verify the EdDSA signature against the published fingerprint
+02Verify the Ed25519 signature (detached, GPG-format) against the published fingerprint

 03Recompute SHA‑256 for each leaf and rebuild the Merkle tree